What are the rules of pickleball?

-- spectators should not be consulted for signaling lines.
+- Spectators should not be consulted for signal lines.

 - we should not declare an “OUT” and start the game again when it is impossible to determine if the ball is “OUT”; the benefit of the doubt must be allocated to the opposing team.